PseudoDevs/IamGhost/amd3.md

-Last updated: 2024-04-12 05:40:49
+Last updated: 2024-04-12 05:41:57
-Random Quote: I thought I was the inventor, but the greatest invention of all is the free gift of eternal life. - Rick Sanchez
+Random Quote: The most beautiful woman in the world has urgent need of my axe.  -  Victarion Greyjoy.